-TM103 Introduction to the New Testament
+Introduction to the New Testament TM103 3 credits

 This course examines the major themes of the New Testament through the study of selected passages, ranging from Matthew to Revelation.
 It explores the life, death, and resurrection of Jesus Christ and the church's establishment, growth, and contemporary challenges.
 Students must pass course with minimum C- before taking TM366.
 (Every semester)